khiz-k/htmlcssjs-testing-suite/README.md

-# Codepen Clone Beta
+# Codepen Clone (Beta)

-for testing html and css currently, js part still in prod.
+Currently only for testing html and css.

+JS functionality still needs to be added.